-A simple paradigmatic model in which properties of systems with long-range interactions have been studied and ensemble inequivalence has been demonstrated is the Blume-Emery-Griffiths (BEG) model, introduced to study the phase separation and transition to super fluidity in $\text{He}^3-\text{He}^4$ mixtures~\cite{BEG1971}.
+A simple paradigmatic model in which properties of systems with long-range interactions have been studied and ensemble inequivalence has been demonstrated is the Blume-Emery-Griffiths (BEG) model, introduced to study the phase separation and transition to super fluidity in $\text{He}^3-\text{He}^4$ mixtures~\cite{BEG1971}, which was later generalized and used for studying generic two component fluid mixtures~\cite{Mukamel-Blume1974,Krinsky:1975}.
 This is a spin-1 lattice model with both bilinear and biquadratic spin-spin interactions.
 In the case of infinite-range interactions, where every spin interacts with every other spin with the same coupling constants ~($\sigma=-d$), the Hamiltonian of the model can be represented as: \be H=\Delta\displaystyle\sum_{i=1}^{N}S_i^2-\frac{J}{2N}\displaystyle\left(\sum_{i=1}^{N}S_i\right)^2-\frac{K}{2N}\displaystyle\left(\sum_{i=1}^{N}S_i^2\right)^2, \ee where each spin $S_i$ takes one of the values $\{-1,0,1\}$.
 The parameter $\Delta$ controls the energy difference between the ferromagnetic ($S_i=\pm1$) and the paramagnetic ($S_i=0$) states, $J>0$ is a ferromagnetic coupling and $K$ is a biquadratic coupling which could have either sign.
 Even though each spin interacts with every other spin, the scaling $J/N$ and $K/N$ makes the energy extensive (although not additive).
 Without loss of generality one may take $J=1$.

 The canonical phase diagram of the model (\ref{hamiltonian}) has been shown to display unique features at different domains of model parameters~\cite{BEG1971,Mukamel-Blume1974,Krinsky:1975,Lajzerowicz1975,Hoston:1991}.
 For fixed $K \ge 0$ the $(\Delta,T)$ phase diagram exhibits a ferromagnetic ordered phase at small values of $T$ and $\Delta$, and a paramagnetic disordered phase, otherwise.
 However some qualitative features of the phase diagram are modified as $K$ increases, as shown in \fref{fig001}.
 At small $K$ the transition line between the two phases changes character from continuous~(solid black) to first order~(dashed red) at a tricritical point~(green dot).
 At higher values of $K$~\cite{Hovhannisyan2017}, another first order line emerges, separating two disordered phases.
 The two first order lines meet at a triple point where the two disordered phases coexist with the ordered one~[See \fref {fig001}~(B)].
 For even larger $K$ values, the tricritical point becomes a critical end point~[See \fref {fig001}~(C)] and the continuous branch of the transition line terminates at the intersection with the first order line.